 I intend the assignments to give you an opportunity to participate in both classic and recent cognitive psychology experiments and encourage you to use the information in the course to think beyond the course material.
 You will participate in replications of classic cognitive psychology experiments using Top Hat during synchronous online classroom meetings.
 The point of the assignments is to give you hands on experience both participating in experiments and acting as an experimenter.
 I will perform simple statistical analyses based on the class data and provide it to you during the next synchronous meeting.
 You will then be expected to write lab reports based on the class data from 2 of the experiments we will complete throughout the term.
-Detailed instructions about the lab reports are available under the "assignments" tab on Quercus.
+Detailed instructions about the lab reports are available on Quercus.

-Normally, students will required to submit their course essays to Turnitin.com for a review of textual similarity and detection of possible plagiarism.
-In doing so, students will allow their essays to be included as source documents in the Turnitin.com reference database, where they will be used solely for the purpose of detecting plagiarism.
-The terms that apply to the University's use of the Turnitin.com service are described on the Turnitin.com web site.
+Normally, students will be required to submit their course essays to the University's plagiarism detection tool for a review of textual similarity and detection of possible plagiarism.
+In doing so, students will allow their essays to be included as source documents in the tool's reference database, where they will be used solely for the purpose of detecting plagiarism.
+The terms that apply to the University's use of this tool are described on the Centre for Teaching Support & Innovation web site (https://uoft.me/pdt-faq)

-You may opt out of using Turnitin.com to submit your course work, in which case alternative arrangements can be made to support your written work (e.g. providing research notes, etc.).
-If you intend to opt out of Turnitin.com, please inform your Instructor by Wednesday, September 23 so alternate arrangements can be made.
+You may opt out of using the University's plagiarism detection tool to submit your course work, in which case alternative arrangements can be made to support your written work (e.g. providing research notes, etc.).
+If you intend to opt out, please inform your Instructor by Friday, September 24 so alternate arrangements can be made.